Core Career Competencies

 The ability to leverage media literacies and knowledge of information and communications technology, and relevant interpersonal skills, to succeed in a digital space.
 Digital literacy means assessing sources of information, using technologies responsibly, adapting tools to new purposes, and keeping up with the evolving technology landscape.

-The active engagement in the process of exploring possible careers, gaining meaningful experience, and building skills that lead to employment or other successful outcomes after graduating from college.
-Effective career management requires an understanding of values, interests, identity, personality, skills, strengths, and core career competencies and articulating how those characteristics, combined with and shaped by a liberal arts education, lead to career success.
+The active engagement in the process of exploring possible careers, gaining meaningful experience, and building skills that help one excel after college and lead to employment or other successful post-graduation outcomes.
+Effective career management requires an understanding of values, interests, identity, personality, skills, strengths, and Core Career Competencies and articulating how those characteristics, combined with and shaped by a liberal arts education, lead to career success.